AlgoritmoAlgoritmo/AlgoritmoAlgoritmo.github.io/README.md

 # Game/Unity Programmer

 ## Summary
 I have 5 years of experience making 3D (NSFW and SFW) games with Unity.
-I published them at Itch.io and Steam, for PC and (recently) WebGL.
+I published them at Itch.io and Steam, for PC and WebGL.

 ## Skills and abilities